guardstrikelab/EvalAI/docs/source/submission.md

 }
 ```

-After the challenges are successfully loaded, it creates a connection with the SQS queue `evalai_submission_queue` and listens to it for new submissions.
+After the challenges are successfully loaded, it creates a connection with the SQS queue `arena_submission_queue` and listens to it for new submissions.

 ### How is submission made?